GioAc96/json-to-kotlin/README.md

 # JSON To Kotlin

-Script to convert JSON to Kotlin declaration of JSON object using the Kotlin JsonBuilder dsl.
+Script to convert JSON to Kotlin declaration of `JsonElement` using the Kotlin `JsonBuilder` dsl.

 ## Usage

 1. Change the value of the `input` variable in `src/index.ts`
 2. Run `npm run compile && node dist/index`

+Make sure to `import kotlinx.serialization.json.*` in your Kotlin source code.

 ## Example